12 June 2013

 At what point does the casual friend zone out?
 At what point did you zone out just reading about it?

-So yeah, social media may be helping our lives?
-My thoughts though, are that it makes us dumber.
 When we are with good friends or family, our conversation pieces are lacking, and I bet at any given family party, the majority of attendees are doing something on their smart phones, and hardly interacting at all.

 What are the long term consequences of this?
 Perhaps the Mayans stopped the calendar at Dec 21st because they knew we would all have phones that announce the date to us each morning when we awake?
 Our social skills are going to deteriorate to the point that it will become a module in history classes in high school before too long.